mdrichardson/treat-dispenser-old/README.md

   * Number of web variables - It would be nice to be able to track more.
     * I mostly overcame this limitation by rolling multiple variables into single `char` pointers
   * Number of features - More efficient code might allow for more
+* Photon variables reset to defaults on power reset
+  * This can be mitigated by storing them in the web database and having the Photon request them on startup

 ## To-Do